Chapter 5: Chapters

-The vice-chair/chair-elect and secretary are elected by the Chapters Council at its meetings during the Annual Conference, the choice being made from among the chapter vice-chairs and Chapters Council delegates.
+The vice-chair/chair-elect and secretary are elected by the Chapters Council at its meetings during the Annual Conference, the choice being made from Chapters Council delegates.
 The Council vice-chair/chair-elect serves as chair during his/her second year on the Council, and then serves as past-chair for a third year.

 The chair presides at Council meetings and can appoint ad hoc task forces for special purposes as necessary.
 The vice-chair/chair-elect serves as chair in the absence of the chair.
 The secretary serves a one-year term and is responsible for the recording and distribution of the Council's minutes.

 (Source: ACRL Board of Directors, January 1975; revised, January 1979, June 1981, June 1984, and June 1998)

 The primary mission of ACRL Chapters Council is to serve as a conduit for information and communication between National ACRL and its state and regional chapters.

 To support the goals and initiatives of ACRL National

 To facilitate communication between ACRL members and ACRL leadership